kvernon/rental-timeline-estimator/README.md

 1. ~~https://bitbucket.org/kellyvernon/realty-generator-core~~ https://github.com/kvernon/realty-investor-timeline (a private repo by me).
 2. version 1 live: http://cubedelement.com/realty/
+3. version 3 beta (this one) live: http://cubedelement.com/realty-v3/

 > Note: this version 1 above is buggy.
 I was racing to get the pieces together way back in the day.